The Bill should guarantee advocacy and protection as well as access to the criminal justice protection

-On 8 March 2018 the Government launched a consultation on the content of this Bill, which closes on 31 May 2018.
+On 8 March 2018 the Government launched a consultation on the content of this Bill, which closed on 31 May 2018.

 The EVAW Coalition has written a FINAL response to this consultation which we made available to help others write their submissions.

 In addition we have published a special briefing on the ‘hostile environment’ immigration policy which means many women are left without support and instead threatened with deportation.
 We are calling on the Government to put the safety and protection of women experiencing domestic and sexual violence before immigration enforcement.

 Women Living in a Hostile Environment shows many women are so fearful of deportation that they do not report crimes of sexual and domestic violence to the police, or seek support to escape the abuse, despite being entitled to protection.